cecilia-balocchi/multiresolution_clustering/readme.md

 The script `simplepart_simulation.R` will actually run the simulation, generating the data and comparing several methods.
 See `scripts/readme.md` for further details on how to replicate the simulation reported in the paper.

-Using the script `simpledata_compile.R` we combined the output and results from all these simulation configurations, and saved the produced summaries in `results/summaries`.
+Using the script `simplepart_compile.R` we combined the output and results from all these simulation configurations, and saved the produced summaries in `results/summaries`.

 Finally, with `simplepart_plot.R` we produce the plots reported in the paper using the saved summaries.